Automated patent extraction powers generative modeling in focused chemical spaces: Methods

 \subsection{Pipeline overview}

 Our overall pipeline consists of six steps: 1) Download patents from USPTO, 2) Parse chemistry patents, 3) Shortlist patents based on keywords, 4) Standardize data and add to our in-house database, 5) Property labeling for supervised property optimization tasks (DFT calculated optical gaps for OPD, and similarity to FDA-approved drugs for TKI), and 6) Generative modeling for distribution learning (unsupervised) and property optimization (semi-supervised).
 Figure \ref{fig:pipeline} shows a diagrammatic illustration of all steps involved.
-We make publicly available the code utilized in steps 1, 2, 3 and 6 along with this paper (URLs provided in section \ref{data_availability}).
-Steps 4 and 5 were accomplished using our internal database system which is not public.
-We however provide a detailed description of procedures used in section \ref{property_labeling}.
+We make publicly available the code utilized in steps 1, 2, 3 and 6 along with this paper (URLs provided in Section \ref{data_availability}).
+Step 4 involved storage of all data in a database, followed by de-duplication of SMILES strings \cite{weininger1988smiles} and simple post-processing steps as described in Section \ref{SI_post_process} in the SI.
+A detailed description of procedures used in step 5 are provided in Section \ref{property_labeling}.
+These steps can be replaced by any form of data storage and property labeling technique depending on the chosen domain.
+An open source database framework similar to the one we used can be found at \cite{schwalbe2023mkite}.